 Fred's Spider is a two deck, easy variation of Spider.
+It was invented in Pretty Good Solitaire.

 At the start of the game 5 cards each are dealt face up to 10 tableau piles.
 Then remaining cards go face down and form a stock.
 There are eight foundation piles.
 The object is to build the foundation piles up in suit from Ace to King to win the game.